-In August of 2016, I purchased a home and got some unwelcome expenses shortly after.
+In August of 2016, I purchased a home and got some really unwelcomed expenses shortly after.
 A few months after moving in, I completed graduate school and started the repayment process on my school loans.
-This meant paying an extra $300 along with the $150 for my undergraduate loans that were previously in deferment.
+This meant paying an additional $300 along with the $150 for my undergraduate loans that were previously in deferment.
 I learned that in the summer months the grass grows more quickly and requires cutting each week, this costs $100 monthly.
 I also recently learned that cooling a two-story home can run me about $125 in the summer months.
 But of course, none of this was calculated into my expenses when I was considering buying the home.
 Feelings of financial overwhelm quickly set in.

-I lived a modest lifestyle, which meant no cable, no expensive outings, and I almost always packed my lunch for work.
-After reviewing the budget, there were few areas I could cut cost without having to ditch the car for a bike and dumpster dive for all meals.
-I decided I could no longer get manicures and pedicures, go shopping for clothes or the home, or plan fabulous vacations.
-I stopped attending dance class to rid myself of membership fees, and could no longer invest in my many DIY projects which often resulted in many trips to Wal-Mart and Home Depot.
+I live a very modest lifestyle, which means no cable, no expensive outings, and I almost always pack my lunch for work.
+After reviewing the budget, there were few areas I could cut cost without having to ride a bike and dumpster dive.
+I can no longer get manicures and pedicures, go shopping for clothes or the home, or plan fabulous vacations.
+I stopped attending dance class so there would be no membership fees and could no longer invest in my many DIY projects, which often resulted in several trips to Walmart and Home Depot.

-But it still wasn’t enough to cover my monthly expenses, to allow for investing, giving, and saving.
-So now what?
+But it still isn’t enough to cover my monthly expenses, to allow for investing, giving, and saving.
+So Now what?

 I had to take drastic measures.

 For me, that means removing the one thing that has put me in this financial predicament…the house.
 I heard a podcast referencing Joshua Becker’s blog post where he says that money problems often come from one of three things, “Too much house, too much car, or too much entertainment.”

 I had way too much house and too much car.
 Owing $10,000 on a car isn’t that much, but the truth is I could have gone with a sedan with the same miles and bought it cash.
 The difference is a monthly payment and higher insurance rates.
 It all adds up.